thotro/arduino-dw1000/README.md

  * DW1000-unit-test ... contains plain C++ unit test code for the library
  * AdapterBoard ... contains PCB files for a 1/10 inch adapter board for the DW1000 module

-Project status: 35%
+Project status: 40%

-Current milestone: RX/TX test with two chips; bug fixing and stabilizing, planned till mid of April
+Current milestone: Stable RX/TX between two chips; planned till beginning of June

 What works so far:
  * Basic SPI read/write with the chip